 Chief Financial Officer

 Simon joined CDP in 2015.
 A qualified chartered accountant and former partner at KPMG his experience includes auditing and advising a number of international corporations on financial accounting, disclosures, internal controls, fundraising and acquisitions and disposals.
 Most recently he has advised start-up companies in the food and drink sector.

-Kyra joined the Cities team as an account manager in 2010 and was appointed program head in 2013.
+Kyra heads the Cities, States & Regions team, having joined CDP in 2010.
 Prior to her role at CDP, Kyra worked in various research positions at NBC Universal, eMarketer and the City of New York.
-Kyra holds a Masters in Public Administration from the School of International and Public Affairs at Columbia University and a Bachelor’s degree in Environmental Earth Science from the Johns Hopkins University.
+Kyra holds an MA in Public Administration from the School of International and Public Affairs at Columbia University and a BA in Environmental Earth Science from the Johns Hopkins University.

 Daniel is responsible for CDP’s engagement with responding companies and works with CDP’s strategic partners to develop and deliver support services for disclosing companies.
 Daniel was previously a journalist before joining CDP in 2003.
 He has a BSc in Sociology from City University, London.

 Director, Asia Pacific, Latin America and Partner Regions